After years of ‘crisis actor’ smears, Sandy Hook conspiracy targets ask Facebook for ‘seat at the table’

 Facebook responds to requests to take down harassment and hoax content with form letters.

 Graney has been reporting Infowars to Facebook for years on behalf of the family of Vicki Soto, a 27-year-old first-grade teacher who was killed at Sandy Hook.
 Graney said people who believe in the conspiracy have screamed at her on the phone, and one even showed up at a 5K race held in memory of Soto.
-Graney started a Sandy Hook charity called the 26.4.26 Foundation that hosted the race.
+Graney volunteered for the Vicki Soto Memorial Fund, which hosted the race.

 “There’s no phone number (for victims and their families).
 It’s just constant reporting,” Graney told NBC News.
 “There’s no human on the other end of the phone that you can explain to.
 You just have to keep sending it in and sending it in.”

-Note: CORRECTION (July 20, 2018, 12:30 p.m.
-ET): An earlier version of this article misidentified which Sandy Hook-associated charity hosted a 5K race held in memory of Vicki Soto.
-The race was hosted by the Vicki Soto Memorial Fund, not the 26.4.26 Foundation.